DANS-KNAW/dans-module-archetype/docs/common-practices.md

 * Unit test names should be as descriptive as possible.
 Since this will often involve creating long test names, use `snake_case` instead of `camelCase` here.
 * Unit tests will often need to write some temporary data to disk.
 The location for this is `<project-dir>/target/test/<ClassNameOfUnitTest>`.
 By working under
   `target` we make sure the unit tests don't interfere with the project itself or the test files we are using for [debugging](#debugging).
+* Unit tests should clear their temporary directory **before** the tests start, but leave everything on disk after finishing.
+This allows you to diagnose any problems with a test by running it and inspecting its temporary directory.

 Debugging
 ---------